On this page:

 There is a telephone and a phone jack in each room of the residence halls.
 All equipment must remain in the room.
 Charges will be incurred for broken or missing equipment.
 Direct-dial long distance calling is not available, but pre-paid calling cards are available at the Campus Store.

-Each room is equipped with a cable jack for access to the campus cable system.
-Commercial cable systems are not available in the residence halls, but a number of cable networks are provided (e.g. CNN, Fox News, ESPN, Fox Sports Detroit, Discovery, The History Channel, CBC-Canada, etc.) as well as local networks.
+Each room is equipped with a cable jack for access to the campus cable system (which is all digital).
+Commercial cable systems are not available in the residence halls, but a number of cable networks are provided (e.g. CNN, Fox News, ESPN, Discovery, The History Channel, Food Network, etc.) as well as local networks.

 Located on the lower level of the residence halls are small meditation rooms which provide quiet places for private devotions and praying.
 No studying is allowed in these rooms.